osvaldoreisss/snakemake_workflow_rnaseq_kallisto_deseq2/README.md

 ### Step 1: Obtain a copy of this workflow

-1. Create a new github repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
-2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the newly created repository to your local system, into the place where you want to perform the data analysis.
+[Clone](https://help.github.com/en/articles/cloning-a-repository) this repository to your local system, into the place where you want to perform the data analysis.

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
-Adjust `config.yaml` to configure the workflow execution, and `samples.tsv` to specify your sample setup.
+Adjust `config.yaml` to configure the workflow execution, and `samples.csv` to specify your sample setup.

 ### Step 3: Install Snakemake